MVioque/YODA/README.md

 8th - Classification of Input Set sources with the trained network

-The output of YODA is a file per bootstrapped iteration with the resulting neural network classification, i.e., the Input Set with three more columns, each one with the probability of the object of belonging to each one of the input categories: other, PMS or Classical Be.
+The output of YODA is a file per bootstrapped iteration with the resulting neural network classification, i.e., the Input Set with three more columns, each one with the probability of the object of belonging to each one of the input categories: other, PMS or classical Be.
 In addition, YODA outputs the precision and recall metrics from evaluation on test set for category 1 and 2.
 In order to average the probabilities of the bootstrapped sets and get a final catalogue the Bootgather.py code can be used.